 Time management strategy 6.
 Use Elon Musk’s time blocking method

 Even with his hectic schedule, Elon Musk, CEO of Tesla, intentionally plans his day out in five-minute increments or “time blocks.”
 Each time block is assigned with a specific task or activity.

-This extreme version of a to-do list may sound crazy at first, but you only need to look at the success of Elon Musk and the Tesla brand.
-Musk is worth $36.9B and Tesla’s revenue in 2019 was reported at $24.57B.
+This extreme version of a to-do list may sound crazy at first, but you only need to look at the success of Elon Musk and the Tesla brand (and its stock price).

-This method has come under criticism by some users.
-If you find this too daunting, you could change the five-minute intervals to something more manageable like 15 minutes or hourly tasks.
+This method isn’t for everyone—if you find this too daunting, you could change the five-minute intervals to something more manageable like 15 minutes or hourly tasks.

 You can get started with the time blocking method like this:

 - In the left-hand column, note down each time block.